529 Plan Details:

 529 plans are usually categorized as either prepaid or savings plans.

 Savings Plans work much like a 401K or IRA by investing your contributions in mutual funds or similar investments.
 The plan will offer you several investment options from which to choose.
 Your account will go up or down in value based on the performance of the particular option you select.
+You can see how each 529 plan's investment options are performing by reviewing our quarterly 529 plan performance rankings.

 Prepaid Plans let you pre-pay all or part of the costs of an in-state public college education.
 They may also be converted for use at private and out-of-state colleges.
 The Private College 529 Plan is a separate prepaid plan for private colleges.